SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Applied Therapeutics, Inc. of Class Action Lawsuit and Upcoming Deadlines - APLT

 The class action concerns whether Applied Therapeutics and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until February 18, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired DMC securities during the Class Period.
+You have until February 18, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired Applied Therapeutics securities during the Class Period.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.

 [Click here for information about joining the class action]